timohuennebeck/2mrw-demo/README.md

 7. Inside the `utils/emails/client.ts` replace the `from: "onboarding@resend.dev"` with Your own email.

-we'll also need to setup resend to send supabase emails on behalf of it first, inside resend go to domains -> add an domain -> its best to use a subdomain.
-For instance, instead of using joinforj.com, use updates.joinforj.com
-Heres a setup video: https://supabase.com/partners/integrations/resend now all emails from supabase will be sent via resend

-Insert Loom Link:
+# Resend Setup for Supabase

+This guide will help you configure Resend to send emails on behalf of Supabase, enhancing your email delivery capabilities.

+## Steps to Set Up Resend

+1. **Add Your Domain in Resend**
+   - Navigate to Resend's dashboard
+   - Go to "Domains" -> "Add a Domain" (You can use the default settings)
+   - Important: Use a subdomain (e.g., `updates.yourdomain.com` instead of `yourdomain.com`)

+2. **Configure Resend with Supabase**
+   - Follow the setup instructions in this video: [Supabase-Resend Integration Guide](https://supabase.com/partners/integrations/resend)

+3. **Verify Configuration**
+   - Ensure all Supabase emails are now routing through Resend
+   - Meaning, whenever an email inside Supabase has been sent it should be also visible inside Resend.

 ## Supabase Setup
 To set up Supabase for Your project, follow these steps: